 In 2021, OVR created a diversity committee to address diversity and inclusion inequities within OVR.
-The OVR Diversity Committee team is made up of OVR staff and representation from the state Office of Diversity, Equality and Training (ODET).
-An agency-wide survey was distributed in September of 2021 to better understand staff views on diversity within the agency and within the community we serve.
-Representatives of ODET from the Personnel Board provided feedback and shared their expertise to keep the committee focused and aware of state level initiatives as it implements a strategic vision for the agency.
-As a result, the committee created its first 3-year strategic plan.
-The following goals remain a priority for the agency:
+The OVR Diversity Committee team is made up of OVR staff, Office of Employer Apprenticeship Services (OEAS) and representation from the state Office of Diversity, Equity and Training and the State Employee Assistance.
+An agency-wide survey was distributed in September of 2021.
+OVR's main purpose is to lead the way in moving from a culture of talk to one of action.
+Representatives of ODET from the Personnel Board provide feedback and share their expertise to keep the committee focused and aware of state level initiatives.

+The committee created a strategic plan with the following goals to address this area: